HeloisaJunqueiraBarbosa/castaway_probem-repo/README.md

 3. To stop the execution of the program press Ctrl+c in the viewer, world, shark and human terminal

-4. To see the results run the code plot_results.m in MATLAB and change the function fopen() with the file path in your computer to the folder of world/
+4. To see the results run the code plot_results.m in MATLAB and change the function fopen() with the file path in your computer to the folder world/